Honey Fungus: The Tree Killer

 Every page od advice I read says that nothing can treat this disease.
 At the moment only the rear garden is affected, leaving the unconnected (ie no soil bed beteen) front garden unaffected.
 My real fear is that the front garden will get destroyed as well.
 Can it spread passed the house and driveway?

 1. Bad news/good news.
 Bad news – Honey fungus rhizomorphs (root equivalents) grow by about a metre a year.
 So a fungus can increase in size by 2 metres from one side to the other.
 Good news – The rhizomorphs grow in the top 15cms or so of soil.
-So if your house has foundations and if your drive is well made with scalpings or the like under the concrete/asphalt/whatever then IF it is honey fungus you front garden should be safe.
+So if your house has foundations and if your drive is well made with scalpings or the like under the concrete/asphalt/whatever then if it is honey fungus you front garden should be safe.

-2. However you say that
+2. You say that

 Mature (30 years plus) winter flowering Cherry lost all of it’s leaves about one year ago.Have now felled the tree.
 Did not take much notice until toadstools appeared at the base of stump.
 I have removed the stump and most roots.
 But in comparison to known symptoms there is no bootlaces or a strong smell and only half of the roots seem to be affected.